 Clinical Trial

-PNOC007: H3.3K27M Specific Peptide Vaccine Combined with poly-ICLC and Nivolumab for the Treatment of newly diagnosed HLA-A2 (02:01)+ H3.3K27M Positive Diffuse Intrinsic Pontine Glioma (DIPG) and newly diagnosed HLA-A2 (02:01)+ H3.3K27M Positive Midline Gliomas
+PNOC007: H3.3K27M Specific Peptide Vaccine Combined with poly-ICLC for the Treatment of newly diagnosed HLA-A2+ H3.3K27M Positive Diffuse Intrinsic Pontine Glioma (DIPG) as well as other newly diagnosed HLA-A2+ H3.3K27M Positive Gliomas

 Immunotherapy, particularly active vaccinations, has the potential to develop as an effective and safe modality for patients with pediatric malignant gliomas.
 Vaccines using specific peptides, in comparison to whole glioma-derived antigens, may induce glioma-specific immune responses without theoretical concerns of auto-immune encephalitis.
 Use of modified peptides (peptides in which amino acid residues are replaced from the wild-type sequence) may allow us to induce more efficient T-cell responses than natural antigens in whole glioma cells.
 Recent published laboratory data have also shown that administration of poly-ICLC along with the synthetic peptides remarkably enhances the induction of anti-peptide cytotoxic T lymphocyte (CTL) responses and trafficking of antigen-specific T-cells to the brain tumor sites.
 PD-1 plays an important role in suppressing the immune system by inhibiting T cell inflammatory activity and has been shown to play a role in tumor evasion of the immune system.
 We hypothesize that the combination of PD-1 inhibition with the H3.3K27M specific peptide vaccine will improve activity of the peptide vaccine, by amplifying the response of peptide-primed T cells against the tumor.